top of page

 WiFi

-• Connect the audio output to a sound system, either the 1/8" headphone jack, or the HDMI cable on the right side of the Time Machine.
+• Connect the audio output to a sound system, either the 1/8" headphone jack.
 Note: You may use earphones from the 1/8" jack.

-• Connect the USB cable to the Time Machine's Raspberry Pi on the lower right corner to power up the device.
-Note: Do not press the power button for initial startup.
+• Connect the USB cable to the Time Machine on the lower right corner to power up the device.

 • Follow the on-screen instructions to select and connect to WiFi.
 See the video below for an example, or read the instructions.